werf/werf/docs/_includes/cli/werf_cleanup.md

             stages storage and images repo
       --dry-run=false:
-            Indicate what the command would do without actually doing that --git-commit-strategy-expiry-days=0:
+            Indicate what the command would do without actually doing that --git-commit-strategy-expiry-days=-1:
             Keep images published with the git-commit tagging strategy in the images repo for the specified maximum days since image published.
 Republished image will be kept specified maximum days since new publication date.
-No days limit by default.
-Value can be specified by the WERF_GIT_COMMIT_STRATEGY_EXPIRY_DAYS environment variable."
+No days limit by default, -1 disables the limit.
+Value can be specified by the WERF_GIT_COMMIT_STRATEGY_EXPIRY_DAYS environment variable.
-      --git-commit-strategy-limit=0:
+      --git-commit-strategy-limit=-1:
             Keep max number of images published with the git-commit tagging strategy in the images repo.
-No limit by default.
+No limit by default, -1 disables the limit.
 Value can be specified by the WERF_GIT_COMMIT_STRATEGY_LIMIT environment variable.
-      --git-tag-strategy-expiry-days=0:
+      --git-tag-strategy-expiry-days=-1:
             Keep images published with the git-tag tagging strategy in the images repo for the specified maximum days since image published.
 Republished image will be kept specified maximum days since new publication date.
-No days limit by default.
-Value can be specified by the WERF_GIT_TAG_STRATEGY_EXPIRY_DAYS environment variable."
+No days limit by default, -1 disables the limit.
+Value can be specified by the WERF_GIT_TAG_STRATEGY_EXPIRY_DAYS environment variable.
-      --git-tag-strategy-limit=0:
+      --git-tag-strategy-limit=-1:
             Keep max number of images published with the git-tag tagging strategy in the images repo.
-No limit by default.
+No limit by default, -1 disables the limit.
 Value can be specified by the WERF_GIT_TAG_STRATEGY_LIMIT environment variable.
   -h, --help=false:
             help for cleanup
       --home-dir='':